 | VRChat | Immersive social and gaming | VR worlds | 13+ |

-Friendship Apps (Bumble BFF, Meetup, Yubo)
+Friendship Apps (Bumble BFF, Meetup)

-Voice Servers and Discord Dynamics
+Voice Servers and Discord Communities

-Moving Beyond Omegle and Legacy Platforms
+Moving Beyond Legacy Platforms

 The Art of the First Message (Stop Saying Hi)